Automate Shopify Email Reports: HTML Templates, Scheduling, and Delivery

 server.send_message(msg)

-print(f"Report sent to {len(recipients)} recipients")
+print(f"Report sent to {len(recipients)} recipient(s)")

-def run_daily_report():
+def run_morning_report():

 shop_url = os.environ["SHOPIFY_SHOP_URL"]